jdouble/BlazorIndexedDbJs/README.md

 And the data store name is "Employees"

-### Accessing IDBManager
+### Accessing IDBDatabase

-To use IndexedDB in a component or page, first inject the IDBManager instance.
+To use IndexedDB in a component or page, first inject the IDBDatabase instance.

 ```CSharp
 @inject TheFactoryDb theFactoryDb